nzewdie12/cloud-notes/02-linux-basics/commands.md

     -  the second '|' is for a multi-word search for grep
 -  nano -> work on scripts/file in a text editor
 -  tree [dir] -> shows a nested directory structure
+-  '$Variable' -> tells the shell to subsititue the variable with the value

+- source [file] -> reads and executes the commands in the current sheell environemtn
+  - ./[file] -> creates a new shell envoironment to run it
 ---